Termite Floor Damage

 Contact a professional

 If termites damage your floor, the termite infestation should be treated before the floor is repaired.
-Contact a trained termite technician to provide treatment, inspections to confirm control and a review of potential structural damage.
-If your technician detects structural damage, particularly extensive damage, hire a professional contractor to make the repairs.
+Contact a trained termite Pro to provide treatment, inspections to confirm control and a review of potential structural damage.
+If your Pro detects structural damage, particularly extensive damage, hire a professional contractor to make the repairs.
 He or she will have the tools necessary to handle serious repairs.
 For example, hydraulic jacks may be used to temporarily support a floor while beams or joists are replaced.

 To prevent these costly procedures, it's advised that homeowners schedule annual termite inspections with their local pest control experts to develop a solution specifically designed for their home.